 Consistent use of terminology promotes the efficient sharing of information, facilitates analysis of data from disparate sources, improves data integrity, and maximizes the use of shared resources.

-- Organizations: Agency and Bureau names which can be easily research on-line e.g. National Park Service, Georgia Department of Natural Resources, etc.
+- Organizations: Agency and Bureau names which can be easily researched on-line, e.g., National Park Service, Georgia Department of Natural Resources, etc.

-- IT Applications: Publications should address them generically (for example: Resource ordering system vs. ROSS.)
-An inventory of IT Investments is managed by the WFIT Program Management Office (https://sites.google.com/a/
+- IT Applications: Publications should address them generically (for example: Resource ordering system vs. IROC).
+An inventory of IT Investments is managed by the Wildland Fire Information Technology (WFIT) Program Management Office.

 - NWCG Positions: Information about approved NWCG positions is centralized under the NWCG website.